 In the Grand Theft Auto series, NPCs who are beaten up or shot to death can be CPR'ed by paramedics who arrive at the scene.
 The poor victim will then get up and be back to full health, after which you can beat him up again.
 Rinse, repeat.
 Repeatedly killing gangsters in this manner can be used in San Andreas to start a turf war in sparsely-populated territory.

 In Trilby's Notes, the title character is revived via CPR after a fatal stab wound.
 The sequel reveals that he was really revived by gaining the life force from a future clone.

-In Indigo Prophecy, you can at one point drag a small boy out of a frozen lake and give him CPR.
+In Fahrenheit, you can at one point drag a small boy out of a frozen lake and give him CPR.
 You can easily lose the segment if you're not fast enough, and doing so nets you a game over.

 Also by Quantic Dream, Heavy Rainhas you perform CPR on Shaun if you free him from the water pit thing.
 It's impossible to fail it.

-In Metal Gear Solid 4 Johnny Gave Meryl CPR after she drowned.
+In Metal Gear Solid 4 Johnny gives CPR to Meryl after she drowned.
 She did spit up water after that but she was revived.